 Root systems strong enough to crack drain pipes and more

 Many of these plants have very strong, extensive root systems which will hunt down any water or nutrient source they can, often quite a distance away.
-This includes moisture escaping from small cracks in broken pipes and drains, the damp area's under pathways or foundations, and stormwater run-off areas.
+This includes moisture escaping from small cracks in broken pipes and drains, damp area's under pathways or foundations, and stormwater run-off areas.

 The destructive power of root systems can destroy fences, retaining walls, patio paving, pool infrastructure, completely block drains, and even your home's foundations.
-Better choices for around the garden are smaller, slower growing trees and shrubs which have shallower root systems.
+Better choices for around the garden are smaller, slower-growing trees and shrubs which have shallower root systems.
 Ask your plant nursery specialist or landscaper for recommendations.

 Definitely avoid planting anything within 3 metres of sewer drains and stormwater pipes to reduce the incidence of pipe movement, cracked pipes and blocked drains from tree root intrusion.